-This classical reaction occurs when IgE antibodies, bound to specific immune cells (mast cells), recognize and bind to the allergen.
-This interaction triggers the release of chemical compounds, and histamine from the IgE-bound cell.
-These compounds cause much of the discomfort associated with allergy including stomach cramping, diarrhea, skin rash, swelling, and anaphylaxis.
-The allergen and resulting symptoms are unique to the individual affected.
+The classic reaction occurs when IgE antibodies, bound to specific immune cells (mast cells), recognize and bind to the allergen.
+This interaction triggers the release of chemical compounds and histamine from the IgE-bound cell.
+The release of histamine can trigger symptoms such has watery eyes, runny nose, stomach cramping, diarrhea, skin rash, swelling and anaphylaxis.

-Non-IgE-mediated allergies involve antibodies other than IgE (e.g.: IgG).
-Symptoms of an IgG-dependent reaction may occur hours to days following exposure to the allergen.
-When foods are involved, these reactions are often referred to as delayed food reactions.
+Non-IgE-mediated allergies involve antibodies other than IgE (e.g.: IgG, IgA).
+Symptoms of an IgG-dependent food reaction may occur hours to days after the exposure to the food or meal.
 The IgG antibody may bind to the food antigen and form an immune complex.
-These complexes may deposit in various tissues and trigger inflammatory reactions.
+These complexes can deposit in various tissues in the body and trigger inflammatory reactions.

 What is an anaphylactic food reaction?

-An anaphylactic reaction to an ingested food is a life-threatening condition that causes swelling and constriction of the airways.
+An anaphylactic reaction to a food is a life-threatening condition that causes swelling and constriction of the airways.
 It is an IgE-mediated hypersensitivity reaction and occurs immediately after the ingestion of the culpable food.
 This condition requires immediate medical attention.
-US BioTek antibody assessments do not identify anaphylaxis.
-Low allergen-IgE on a patient’s test report cannot justify secondary exposure to a food suspect of inducing anaphylaxis as it may prove fatal.

 The underlying reasons for allergies vary from person to person.
-Possibilities may include loss of tolerance from stress, trauma or underlying disease, genetic predisposition, compromised microbial gut flora, and poor immune function.
+Possibilities may include stress, trauma, underlying disease, genetic predisposition, compromised microbial gut flora, and poor immune function.

 How is an allergy identified?

-Serum from a blood draw or whole blood from a finger stick may be used to measure immediate and delayed allergies respectively.
-US BioTek employs state of the art ELISA methodology for our FOODStats antibody assessments.
+Serum from a blood draw or whole blood from a finger stick may be used to measure immediate and delayed allergies.
+US BioTek uses state of the art ELISA methodology for FOODStats antibody assessments.
 ELISA stands for Enzyme-Linked Immunosorbent Assay.
 ELISA is a semi-quantitative screening tool for the detection of IgA, IgE and IgG antibodies in serum.

 Are there any food restrictions prior to testing?

-No. It is advised to maintain usual dietary habits, consuming a variety of foods when possible.
-Prolonged dietary restrictions may show low serological values.
+No. It is advised to maintain usual dietary habits and consume a variety of foods before testing, if possible.
+Prolonged avoidance of certain foods may show low serological values.

-It is strongly advised to avoid any food that may have potentially resulted in a previous adverse reaction or anaphylaxis.
-Secondary exposure to these foods may prove fatal.
+It is strongly advised to avoid any food that may have resulted in a previous adverse reaction or anaphylaxis.

 Are there any medication restrictions prior to testing?